zephyrproject-rtos/zscilib/README.md

   appropriate for small, resource constrained devices like the ARM Cortex M family.
-- They are missing many of the domain-specific features required to convert raw sensor data into actionable information (CMSIS-DAP, Lis).
+- They are missing many of the domain-specific features required to convert raw sensor data into actionable information (CMSIS-DSP, Lis).

 The second item is of particular importance, since the goal of embedded systems is often 'sensing' via raw data, correlating that data, and acting on the final data points or passing them on for further analysis.

-CMSIS-DAP contains a number of highly efficient algorithms for filtering raw sensor data, but it doesn't offer any domain-specific assistance converting filtered accelerometer vectors into orientation data, for example, or reading a set of photodiodes and converting that data into a useful photometric value
+CMSIS-DSP contains a number of highly efficient algorithms for filtering raw sensor data, but it doesn't offer any domain-specific assistance converting filtered accelerometer vectors into orientation data, for example, or reading a set of photodiodes and converting that data into a useful photometric value